It has been an ongoing battle in recent times about who is better — PC gamers or console gamers. And now, mobile gaming has been added to the list.

-PC gaming also offers you the most bang for your buck when it comes to performance.
+PC gaming also offers you the most bang for your buck regarding performance.
 PC parts usually last longer than entire generations of consoles, and you get better graphics and better framerates.

-While consoles have been working hard to reach that 60FPS+ mark on a 4k or even a 1080p resolution, PCs had done that quite some time ago.
+While consoles have been working hard to reach that 60FPS+ mark on a 4k or even a 1080p resolution, PCs have done that quite some time ago.

 PC has better peripheral accessories

-While this may be more of a personal preference thing, a keyboard and mouse offer much better reaction time and accuracy than a standard console controller in my opinion.
+While this may be more of a personal preference, a keyboard and mouse offer much better reaction time and accuracy than a standard console controller.

-PC offers a wider range of gaming titles
+PC offers a broader range of gaming titles

-PCs offer a gaming catalogue which frankly saying, leaves everything else behind.
+PCs offer a gaming catalogue which,h frankly saying, leaves everything else behind.
 There are hundreds of thousands of PC games released every year.
 Consoles don’t even come close.

 PC gaming also has platforms such as STEAM to offer.
-There are some competitive eSports titles available if you want to get into professional gaming.
+Some competitive eSports titles are available if you want to get into professional gaming.
 Besides, games are just way cheaper as compared to consoles.
 Also, you don’t have to pay to play multiplayer.

 Beyond gaming, PCs have a lot more to offer.
 Coding, learning, entertainment, development, browsing, and more –name one thing you can’t do on a PC.

 Also read: The rise of eSports in India